abilinski/Sins_of_Omission/README.md

 - Make no disclosure or other use of the identity of any person or establishment discovered inadvertently and advise the NCHS Confidentiality Officer of any such discovery.

 Confidentiality Officer:
-National Center for Health Statistics
+National Center for Health Statistics,
-3311 Toledo Road
+3311 Toledo Road,
-Hyattsville, MD 20782
+Hyattsville, MD 20782,
-Telephone 888-642-4159
+Telephone 888-642-4159,
 Email: nchsconfidentiality@cdc.gov